craigbuckler/publican-starter/src/content/01_docs/01_quickstart/01_overview.md

 * The `.env.dev` and `.env.prod` (which can override `.env.dev` values) defines environment variables for **production** builds that can be deployed to a live server.
 The site contains minified live posts and assets.

-* [Additional functions](--ROOT--docs/configuration/template-functions/) used during render are defined in the `lib/` directory.
+* [Additional functions](--ROOT--docs/configuration/template-globals/) used during render are defined in the `lib/` directory.
 These are generally used to format values and create navigation menus, breadcrumbs, etc.

 ## esbuild bundling

-[esbuild](https://esbuild.github.io/) is used by this project to bundle CSS, bundle JavaScript, and run a development web server with live CSS reloading.

-* CSS files are contained in `src/css/`. `main.css` is the entry file which loads others.
-The bundled file is built to `build/css/main.css`.

-* JavaScript files are contained in `src/js/`. `main.js` is the entry file which loads others.
-The bundled file is built to `build/js/main.js`.

-esbuild is [configured](http://localhost:8222/docs/esbuild/configuration/) and launched by the same `publican.config.js` file.
-It also uses environment variables defined in `.env.dev` and `.env.prod`, such as `BROWSER_TARGET` to sets minimum browser targets.

-Development builds are not minified, retain `console` and `debugger` statements, and provide source maps.

-Note that CSS and JavaScript are used as progressive enhancements and the starter site will work without them. esbuild is optional and not necessary for Publican projects.
-You can use any build system or development server, such as [Browsersync](https://browsersync.io/) or [small-static-server](https://www.npmjs.com/package/small-static-server).
+Publican primarily constructs HTML files and static assets.
+It can copy CSS and JavaScript files, but a dedicated bundler offers more sophisticated options such as source maps, tree-shaking, and platform-targeting.

+The Stater project uses an [esbuild configuration](--ROOT--docs/esbuild/configuration/) to bundle CSS and JavaScript files during development and production builds.